j4zzcat/viewport/README.md

 ```

-## Theory of operation
+## Theory of Operation

-_Viewport_ is based on a simple client-server architecture, and is made of several parts:
+Viewport operates based on a simple client-server architecture, consisting of several key components:

-On the client side:
+On the client side, there are multiple players and an interface:

-* [Viewport Player](src/player) which is a simple livestream video player written in TypeScript.
-This player
+* The [Viewport Player](src/player) is a straightforward livestream video player written in TypeScript.
-uses Media Source Extension API to play the H.264 fMP4 livestream video from the Unifi Protect Controller through
+This player utilizes the Media Source Extension API to play H.264 fragmented MP4 livestream video from the
-the Viewport Reflector Server.
+Unifi Protect Controller via the Viewport Reflector Server.

-* [FLV/MPEG-TS Player](https://github.com/xqq/mpegts.js) which plays the FLV or MPEG-TS streams.
+* The [FLV/MPEG-TS Player](https://github.com/xqq/mpegts.js) plays FLV or MPEG-TS streams.

-* [HLS Player](https://github.com/video-dev/hls.js/) which plays the HLS streams.
+* The [HLS Player](https://github.com/video-dev/hls.js/) handles playback of HLS streams.

-* [index.html](src/viewport/resource/backend/ui/templates) which is a simple web page that is rendered once by the server and binds all the other views together.
+* The [index.html](src/viewport/resource/backend/ui/templates) is a simple web page that is rendered once by the server
+and integrates all the various views.

-On the server side:
+On the server side, the architecture includes:

-* [Viewport Reflector](src/reflector) which is a simple livestream reflector server.
-This server uses the excellent
+* The [Viewport Reflector](src/reflector) is a basic livestream reflector server.
+It employs the node-based Unifi Protect
-node-based Unifi Protect [library](https://github.com/hjdhjd/unifi-protect) to reflect the livestream off of a
-Unifi Protect Controller and onto the Viewport Player, over websockets.
+library to redirect the livestream from a Unifi Protect Controller to the Viewport Player over websockets.

-* [Viewport File Transcoding Server](src/viewport/src/backend/protocols/rtsp.py#L73) which is a simple transcoding server
+* The [Viewport File Transcoding Server](src/viewport/src/backend/protocols/rtsp.py#L73) is designed specifically for the
-for the file-based HLS format.
-The server listens for client requests, starts a `ffmpeg` process to
-transcode the requested RTSP(S) stream into HLS segments which are then served over HTTP via a static web server.
+file-based HLS (HTTP Live Streaming) format.
+HLS, developed by Apple, segments a video stream into small HTTP-based file
+segments.
+Upon receiving a request, the server starts an ffmpeg process to transcode the specified RTSP(S) stream into
+HLS format.
+This process generates a series of MPEG-TS segments along with a master .m3u8 playlist file, which are then
+served over HTTP to the client.

-* [Viewport Streaming Transcoding Server](src/viewport/src/backend/protocols/rtsp.py#L224) which is a simple transcoding server
+* The [Viewport Streaming Transcoding Server](src/viewport/src/backend/protocols/rtsp.py#L224) is a simple server for
-for streaming-based formats like MPEG-TS and FLV.
-The server listens for client requests, starts a `ffmpeg`
+transcoding streaming-based formats such as MPEG-TS and FLV.
+When a client request is made, the server initiates an
-process to transcode the requested RTSP(S) stream into the specified format, and then continuously copies the stdout
+ffmpeg process to transcode the specified RTSP(S) stream into the desired format.
+The transcoded output is then streamed
-of the `ffmpeg` to the client's websocket.
+continuously to the client's websocket.

-* [Viewport](src/viewport) which provides CLI and orchestrates the execution of all the parts.
-Run the program
+* The core [Viewport](src/viewport) provides a CLI and orchestrates the execution of all these components.
+Running the program
-with the `--verbose` option to see the entire flow.
+with the --verbose option will display the entire operational flow.

 ## Build